KeithLewis99/IPM/README.md

 4. Timing of ice retreat from 1999 to present

 The current interation also utilizes the capelin forecast model (Lewis et al. 2019) to model abundance of age 2 fish.
 At each age, it is assumed that mature fish migrate to the inshore, spawn and die (may relax this last assumption later).
 The immature fish stay offshore until the next year.
 The model without larval density, i.e., timing of ice retreat and condition, then "kills off" fish between ages 2 and 3 as well as ages 3 and 4.
 These fish are then available to the spring acoustic index.

+The current project is organized in two streams, both starting with the data file, IPM_dat.R.
+The first branch is for exploratory data analysis (EDA).
+The file IPM_EDA creates figures from the data and these are presented in a dashboard.
+The second branch is for the IPM.
+The IPM_out.R file sources the data file, the model file with the JAGS code (IPM_mod.R), some Zuur code for the model diagnostics.
+These are then presented in a dashboard.

+Finally, there is a "scratch pad" where I develop new code and try things out.